Jahans3/use-simple-state/README.md

 Hooks don't yet provide a way for us to bail out of rendering, *although the React team have indicated that this functionality will be available once hooks are fully released*.

-In the meantime I've provided a `SimpleConsumer` to consume our state using the old context API.
+In the meantime I've provided a `SimpleConsumer` to consume our state using a consumer similar to the default one returned by `React.createContext`.
 This means our connected components won't re-render on every state change, but rather will only update when the specific part of the store they're subscribed to changes.

 ```js